gregsavio/Case-Multiple-Linear-Regression/README.md

 # Case-Multiple-Linear-Regression

 In machine learning, regression is a method used for predictive modeling, where algorithms are used to predict continuous outcomes.
 Multiple linear regression, also called multiple regression, is a statistical technique that forecasts the result of a response variable by using several explanatory variables together.
 This method is an extension of linear regression, which uses only one explanatory variable.

+In the attached case, there is a continuous reactor with unstable operating conditions.
+It it provided operational conditions data such as temperature, pressure, reactant concentration, catalyst concentration, and product yield.
+This data can be analyzed using multiple linear regression methods because there are more than two independent variables, with product yield as the dependent variable.
+Consequently, by obtaining the regression equation, the product yield can be determined if the temperature, pressure, reactant concentration, and catalyst concentration are known.